Generic Name: rivastigmine (RIV-a-STIG-meen)

-- Wear only one patch at a time.
+- Wear only 1 patch at a time.
 Be sure that you remove your old patch before you apply a new one.
+Wearing more than 1 patch at a time can lead to severe and sometimes deadly overdose.
 Change the patch at about the same time each day.

 - Do not use bandages or tape to hold down loose patches.
 Do not reapply patches that have fallen off.

 - Continue to use Exelon patch even if you feel well.
 Do not miss any doses.

 - If your patch falls off or if you miss a dose of Exelon patch, apply a new patch to a new site, then return to your regular dosing schedule.
 Do not apply 2 patches at once.
 Contact your doctor if you miss applying the patch for 3 or more days.
 Your doctor may need to restart your medicine at a lower dose to avoid side effects.

 Ask your health care provider any questions you may have about how to use Exelon patch.

 - Exelon patch may cause drowsiness, dizziness, or fainting.
 These effects may be worse if you take it with alcohol or certain medicines.
 Use Exelon patch with caution.
 Do not drive or perform other possibly unsafe tasks until you know how you react to it.